arrzhev/cuda-kernels/README.md

 ### Prerequisites

-1. Download and install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) for your corresponding platform.
+1. Download and install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) for your platform.
 2. Download and install CMake.
-3. To be able to run python samples following packages are needed:
+3. To be able to compile pyTorchApi and run test and python samples following packages are needed:
     - pyTorch with cuda support (same version as your installed cuda toolkit)
     - pybind11
     - pytest
     - scikit-image
     - matplotlib

+**Note:** If you are using **cuda 12.6** feel free to install requirements, otherwise install pyTorch with needed cuda version support.

 ### Installation process